google.com, pub-2657278549402683, DIRECT, f08c47fec0942fa0

 top of page

-UPDATE!
-A 13th-century sculpture on the façade of the Stadkirche—the Town Church of St. Mary's in Wittenberg, Germany—shows a Jew looking at the asshole of a pig while others suckle on her teats.
-One of the most well-known examples of a Judensau (Jew’s sow), most of such carvings from the time have been removed.
+A 1305 sculpture on the façade of the Stadkirche—the Town Church of St. Mary's in Wittenberg, Germany—shows a Jew looking at the asshole of a pig while others suckle on her teats.
+One of the most well-known examples of a Judensau, most of such carvings from the time have been removed.
 Still, over 30 such sculptures still remain to this day on churches throughout Germany, Austria, France, and Switzerland.

 These sculptures, most of which were carved in the inside of churches and other buildings, were meant to encourage Christians to not follow the examples of Judaism by showing Jews as less than human.
 The sculptures were also meant to be insulting, as Jews consider pigs unclean.